Home Insurance: What is Broad Form Property Coverage

 Contents Coverage

 This refers to virtually everything inside your home that isn’t a permanent part of the structure.
-It’s all the personal property you own and would likely take with you if you moved.
-Here are some examples:
+It’s the personal property you own and would likely take with you if you moved.
+Common examples include:

-- Clothing & Personal Items: Your wardrobe, shoes, jewelry, and other everyday belongings.
+• Clothing & Personal Items: Your wardrobe, shoes, and other everyday belongings.

-With a broad form policy, the coverage for your personal belongings works a little differently than the protection for your house.
-This is where the concept of “Named Perils” comes in.
-“Named Perils” means that this part of the policy only covers your belongings against specific, explicitly listed risks.
+With a Broad Form policy, the coverage for your personal belongings works differently from the protection for the physical house.
+This part of the policy uses a “Named Perils” model, meaning your items are only protected against specific, explicitly listed risks.

 Advantages of Broad Form Insurance